spirilis/RTC_B/README.md

 This library supports *1/second* down to *1/16384-second* ticks using the attachPeriodicInterrupt() feature.

+A single instance of the library's class is predefined for you; it is called `rtc`.

 ## Initialization & Configuration

 Always use `rtc.begin()` or its long variant to initialize the RTC before doing anything else with it.